calumaxs/TAPAS/README.md

 ## Customization

 - **Tap sound**: replace the audio file in `src/TAPAS/resources/` and update the filename in `app.py` before building.
 Different devices can use different sounds.
-- **Number of devices**: additional tablets can be monitored by adding ADB logcat subprocesses and corresponding threads in the acquisition scripts.
+- **Number of devices**: additional tablets/smartphones can be monitored by adding ADB logcat subprocesses and corresponding threads in the acquisition scripts.
 - **EEG system**: the trigger-sending logic uses standard serial port communication and can be adapted to any EEG system that accepts serial triggers, not just the Brain Products TriggerBox.
 - **Session duration**: in `TAPAS_syncro.py`, the session length (default: 360 s) can be modified in the `timer()` function.
 - **Metronome**: in `TAPAS_metronomo.py`, the number of beats (`num_sound`) and inter-stimulus interval (`isi`) can be adjusted in the `metronomo()` function.